sanrio00/portfolio-projects/Completed/ABC Jewelry Marketing Campaign Analysis (May-Dec 2022)/README.md

 ### Average CTR over time:
 - Notably, there is a sharp peak in Sept 2022 to nearly 8% average CTR at its highest before declining to around 2% in the other months.
-- “Include more data to check for seasonality across years.
+- Include more data to check for seasonality across years.
 If September consistently shows higher CTR, allocate more budget to that month.
 - Investigate creative, media cost, channel allocation in Sept to replicate performance in other months

 ### Assessment of Average CTR Performance: